mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 I chose a tool set which drew on relevant design principles explored earlier (Resnick and Rosenbaum, 2013).

 The tools allow participants to create games using a combination of a free to use online tools.

+an online  coding environment
-They comprise a coding environment using the phaser javascript game library (glitch.com), a pixel art editor (piskelapp.com), and a sound effect generator (sfbgames.com/chiptone).
+using the phaser javascript game library (glitch.com), a pixel art editor (piskelapp.com), and a sound effect generator (sfbgames.com/chiptone).

 One of the principles that I prioritised in the choice of tools was that of immediate feedback for participants.
 For example, in the code editing interface of glitch.com shown in Illustration 1, changes made to the code on the left section take immediate effect in the resultant game on the right side of the screen.

 In terms of supporting resources, stage one was exploratory and responsive; I had no pre-existing supporting materials and created a starting code framework of a platform game and code examples to add extra functionality to the game as the programme developed.

 At the end of this stage participants showed their games to students in the foyer of the MMU Brooks building and gave me feedback on their participation in the programme.

 #### Phase Two

+**Planning**
+As per Rogoff's analysis of informal learning in museaums [], the process of finding a medium between structured activity and authentic activity can be challenging.

+The kinds of exhibits which invite extended play are of interest to this study.
+Such design indicates that there are affordances that invite revised design, tinkering and ongoing play.

+My design pivoted to this stage after introducing design patterns based challenge cards and inviting participants into game playing via older arcade games.

+This was in response to tension of teaching PGCE students in a smaller time scale but wanting to capture the essessce of the pedagogy.
+And in the process of preparing for Mozilla conference.

+**Delivery**

 The delivery of the second phase in early 2019 drew on this participant feedback and detailed reading of relevant literature to bring substantial changes to the programme.
 While still driven by participant interests, it took a more structured approach.
 The resources included small scale starting challenges as A5 hand-outs, step-by-step tutorials as print outs, and code examples as online projects illustrating key additions to the game.